-If you were injured in a truck accident a negligent trucker caused, we can help you file an insurance claim or lawsuit to help you hold their employer financially responsible for your injuries and financial damages.
-When a truck driver acts in a negligent manner and causes other motorists to suffer injuries, their employer—usually a trucking company or other large corporation—is legally liable to cover these losses.
+If you were injured in a truck accident, we can help you file an insurance claim or lawsuit against the trucking company to help you hold the carrier responsible for your injuries.
+When a truck driver acts negligently and causes other motorists to suffer injuries, their employer—usually a trucking company or other large corporation—is legally liable to cover these losses.

-If you believe you have a viable case against a trucking company, or if you want a free case review to better understand your rights after a crash, the Houston personal injury attorneys at D. Miller & Associates, PLLC, are here to help.
-Call us today at 713-850-8600.
+If you were in an accident and want a free case review to better understand your rights after a collision, the Houston personal injury attorneys at D. Miller & Associates, PLLC™, are here to help.

 It probably comes as no surprise to you how much an 18-wheeler accident can cost.
 Serious injuries lead to massive hospital bills, inpatient rehabilitation, and outpatient therapy.
 If you cannot work, you will miss your regular wages, as well.
 This is before we even consider other expenses, such as repairing or replacing your car.

 We can often recover all these damages and more from the trucking company.
 While a large payout cannot take away how much you struggle to overcome your injuries, it can ease your stress throughout the process.

 Some of the most common damages we collect include money for:

 - Mobility equipment, wheelchairs, and other assistive devices

 - Equipment to allow greater accessibility in your house

 - Property damage, including repair or replacement of your vehicle